develprr/metamatic-framework/README.md

 That's all what you need!

-### Use updateState Method for Really Efficient State Mutation
+## Use updateState Function for Efficient State Manipulation

 The above mentioned scenario where you want to do exactly two things to a state container is very common.
 Therefore Metamatic provides the **updateState** function to do this on a whim.
 When you really start coding some serious apps with professional-scale state management strategy,